-Competition between these 8 large carriers is fierce and now they all offer discounted packages.
+Competition between these 8 mobile phone carriers is fierce and they all offer discounted packages

 Smaller, private companies offer mobile phone packages, internet and landline options.
 Some offer American or Canadian virtual numbers with caller ID which may be an important aspect of setting up your business in Israel.